smwesten-usgs/swb2/doc_src/pages/index.md

 4-kilometer grid resolution and the underlying SWB base resolution is 200 meters, the execution time will not be slower by applying a nearest-neighbor approach.
-Interpolating this type of data could be done, but would provide only the illusion of greater accuracy—a smoother precipitation surface.
+Interpolating this type of data could be done, but would provide only the illusion of greater accuracy-a smoother precipitation surface.

 However, if the SWB base grid is 1 kilometer and the underlying data